aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-pacemaker-tester/README.md

 - If any test fails, the specific test can be re-executed once
 - If the re-test passes, the result is updated and the device can PASS
 - If the re-test fails, the device is routed to manual testing

+##Status
+Single-chamber pacemaker validation: Implemented and is actively used in Production QC